A flexible basic matrix as the point of departure for good urban development

 The fact that eastern HafenCity is affected by heavy through-traffic means that noise exposure is high in the north and east, however.
 The response has been to create intelligent urban planning and technical concepts for these locations: the main eastern traffic artery Versmannstrasse will be lined primarily with office buildings with their broad backs to the road, providing noise-protected areas to the southern side.
 The semi-enclosed residential ensembles will also form inner courtyards, providing shelter for neighborly coexistence.

 The already high ecological standards of the western and central neighborhoods will also actually be bettered in the east.
-As well as establishing an innovative heating energy concept, nearly all buildings will meet the criteria for the new highest standard HafenCity Ecolabel.
+As well as establishing an innovative heating energy concept, nearly all buildings will meet the criteria of the highest standard of the HafenCity Ecolabel Version 3.0.
 At the same time, a car pool system overlapping neighborhood boundaries and located in underground garages is in preparation, featuring a growing proportion of electric vehicles.

 The reworking of the Masterplan has further expanded and reinforced HafenCity’s function as a city.
 At the same time, the urban development area has been thought through to its easternmost point, with its new opportunities.
 This also shows that the Masterplan is not a blueprint or a plan to be strictly adhered to or realized.
 Instead it provides the point of departure for a complex strategy which will continually create new opportunities.
 After all, urban development is a process that leads inevitably to a reinvention of the city – which is redefined not only by its changing use.